RyanRedhead/Lab5/README.md

 ##100 to 180ns
 ![Alt Text](https://github.com/RyanRedhead/Lab5/blob/master/100to180ns?raw=true)

 0 to 40ns was done in the lab handout.
+(LDAI)

 A Fetch occurs at 35ns, decode at 45ns, and execute at 55ns.
 (ADDI)